Simpit-team/KerbalSimpitRevamped/BUILDING.md

 # Making a release

 Set the version number and the KSP compatibility in `VERSION.txt`.
+Set the same version number in the Arduino lib library.properties.
 Update `CHANGELOG.md`.
 Check that the Arduino repo is up to date (it is assumed to be in the same parent folder than the C# repo) and that there is no non-commited file.